Insurance Practice Group Alert: Proposed GSE Reforms Could Subject Private Mortgage Insurers to Federal Approval Requirements

 Mr. Rhoads also has been involved in the successful litigation of several cases concerning electronic devices (e.g., GTE v.
 Nokia) and medical devices.

-Throughout his career, including most recently, Mr. Rhoads has developed extensive experience and expertise in arbitrating under the rules of international arbitration institutions, including the International Chamber of Commerce (ICC) and the American Arbitration Association (AAA).
-This has included contract as well as patent and other intellectual property related disputes where Mr. Rhoads’ investigative and trial advocacy skills played a significant role in achieving successful results for clients.
+Throughout his career, including most recently, Mr. Rhoads has counseled in arbitrations under the rules of international arbitration institutions, including the International Chamber of Commerce (ICC) and the American Arbitration Association (AAA).
+This has included contract as well as patent and other intellectual property related disputes where Mr. Rhoads’ investigative and trial advocacy skills can be applied.

-Mr. Rhoads has been involved in several major patent interference proceedings and has developed strategies that relate to using patent prosecution, interferences, litigation and licensing to maximize the value of intellectual property.
-This has included obtaining worldwide patent and trademark protection for numerous clients in all fields of technology.
+Mr. Rhoads has been involved in several major patent interference proceedings and has attempted to develop strategies that relate to using patent prosecution, interferences, litigation and licensing to maximize the value of intellectual property.
+This has included attempting to obtain worldwide patent and trademark protection for numerous clients in all fields of technology.

-Mr. Rhoads has developed strategies for several corporations to enter into markets for the first time, providing counseling for the corporations on infringement, validity and enforceability matters and seeking and negotiating intellectual property licenses to gain freedom of operation.
+Mr. Rhoads has attempted to develop strategies for several corporations to enter into markets for the first time, providing counseling for the corporations on infringement, validity and enforceability matters and seeking and negotiating intellectual property licenses to gain freedom of operation.
 This also has involved the negotiation and formation of mergers, acquisitions and joint ventures as well as the licensing of technology.

 Mr. Rhoads has authored several articles relating to intellectual property, including articles on patent reform, biotechnology and patent law, the process patent amendment act, interference proceedings, patent procurement and enforcement in China, and intellectual property licensing.